 Tom Thibodeau and the Religious Leadership in a Diverse World seminar group came to the Franciscan Spirituality Center Halloween evening to explore the biography Thea's Song the Life of Thea Bowman.
 Left photo in the center is author Charlene Smith, FSPA.
 Second photo shows group learning about the Thea Collection in FSPA Heritage Department.

 - Play at Dominican Shines Light on Sister Thea Bowman

 Thea's Turn is the story of Sister Thea Bowman, an African American Protestant born and raised in the deep South.
-At age 15, she joins the Franciscan Sisters of Perptual Adoration. an all white Catholic community in La Crosse, Wis.
+At age 15, she joins the Franciscan Sisters of Perpetual Adoration, an all white Catholic community in La Crosse, Wisconsin.
 Soon her native culture and the culture of the pre-Vatican II Catholic Church clash.
 The play depicts how the conflict resolves.

 The weekend of Oct.
 14-15-16, 2011, Thea's Turn will be produced in New Orleans, at St. Mary's Dominican High School.

 The play won 2nd place in the national Eudora Welty New Play Series.
 You might remember in 1990, Mary wrote the popular and often-cited article about Thea's funeral in America Magazine-the first time a black woman ever appeared on their cover.